christine-phunt/Book-app/readme.md

 In this repository, there is a folder for each pattern.

 Inside that folder, there is a:
-- `readme.md` - The documentation for that pattern; what it is, how to use it, etc
+- `README.md` - The documentation for that pattern; what it is, how to use it, etc.
 - `examples/` - Contains a bare-bones implementation of the pattern, and a more in-depth example implementation.

 ### Contributing